VISUALIZATION TECHNIQUES FOR TENNIS

 2. Evocative Phrase

-Creating an Evocative Phrase requires you to sit with your student and find a phrase that evokes a positive change in your students' reaction to a situation or a mental block regarding technique.
+Creating an Evocative Phrase requires you to sit with your student and find a phrase that evokes a positive change in your student's reaction to a situation or a mental block regarding technique.

 Having trouble staying mentally tough in tight matches?
 "When the going gets tough, the tough get going" might be the type of phrase that can help.